Survey ranking of world cities – from Thomson Reuters survey site

 Women can live in this city without facing the risk of sexual violence including rape or sexual attacks or harassment

 Access to Healthcare

 Women have good access to healthcare including control over reproductive health and maternal mortality

 Women are well protected from potentially harmful cultural practices including female genital mutilation, child, early or forced marriage, female infanticide

 Women have access to economic resources such as education, ownership of land or other forms of property, and financial services such as bank accounts

-So, we find that the survey questions (or statements?) were vague in nature and were based on one’s perspective about the issue.
-For example, what did ‘Good Access’ to healthcare mean?
-Could this be quantified or standardized to get same perspective from all the respondents?
+So, we find that the survey questions (or statements?) were vague in nature and were based on one’s perspective on the issue.
+For example, what did ‘Good Access’ to health care mean?
+Could this be quantified or standardized to get the same perspective from all the respondents?
 What did ‘well protected’ mean?
 How much protection is ‘well’ and how much is not.
-Did all respondents have same perspective about these generic terms?
+Did all respondents have the same perspective about these generic terms?
 Did they use same yardsticks to measure these perspectives?
-Since there are too many parameters affecting these areas, we don’t see any expertise in data modelling or analytics here, and see a school level project that our kids do in their secondary standard, is being termed as ‘expert’ analytics.
-No wonder when some random journalists try to do something for money, they produce some crap, and then publish that in a glossy website to show how great their study was.
+Since there are too many parameters affecting these areas, we don’t see any expertise in data modeling or analytics here, and see a school level project that our kids do in their secondary standard, is being termed as ‘expert’ analytics.
+No wonder when some random journalists try to do something for money, they produce some crap, and then publish that on a glossy website to show how great their study was.
 Soon other idiots will refer to this study and will create global campaigns.